muratk5n/thirdwave/en/README.md

 ---

-The intent to repeal created deeper intra-party ideological divisions on an economic issue, created less unity..
-I like that.
+But the intent to repeal created deeper intra-party ideological divisions on an economic issue, created less unity.. good.
 One side is for the rich, the other side is, hopefully, for the poor.
-Better to have arguments around econ than people getting worked up marginal, secondaries, like gay-trans, vagina, or an ass crack.
+Better to have arguments around econ than people getting worked up marginal, secondaries, like gay-trans, vaginas, or an ass crack.

 ---